Last revised on Jan. 26, 2022.

 At the start of this year’s only canoe trip, before going to the Mattice Lake Outfitters Lodge off Highway 527, we drove to Armstrong Station to gas up so we’d have a full tank waiting for us at the end of our trip.
-[See here for a summary of the trip, a map and lots of pix.]
+[See the highlighted post below for a summary of the trip, a map and some pix.]

 While at the gas station, we chatted with a local about our route.
 When he heard that we’d be passing through Wabinosh Lake, he mentioned that there was a POW (prisoner of war) camp from WWII we should check out.
 He said it was on one of the small islands on the lake – “not the big one,” he clarified.
 I had visions of Alcatraz Island in San Francisco Bay!
 Since I had never heard mention of any POW camps for German soldiers in the Armstrong area, I knew we would have to check it out when we got to Wabinosh Lake.